 The Best Industries for Jobs

 The Bureau of Labor Statistics estimates that jobs for the average occupation will increase by 5.2% between 2018 and 2028.
-Healthcare and social assistance (1.6% annually), private educational services (1.2% annually), and construction (1.1% annually) are projected to be among the fastest growing occupational groups.
+Healthcare and social assistance (1.6% annually), private educational services (1.2% annually), and construction (1.1% annually) are projected to be among the fastest-growing occupational groups.

 These are among the jobs in industries on the other side of the spectrum that are growing at a fast pace.
 The top 10 industries have high projected growth in employment, with a wide variety of jobs available for those seeking career options.
-There are also jobs that are relatively safe from automation as well.
+Many jobs are relatively safe from automation as well.
 Make sure you are aware of these trends are you embark on your career path.